SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 1. Induct each person by having them shadow the "original approver" for at least 3 approval processes, ensuring they understand the goal.
 2. Document the new approvers in a central repository, naming it {{ APPROVAL }} Masters.
 3. Update the standard so that instead of contacting the "original approver", individuals contact the new approvers in order until they get the required number of approvals as determined when classifying the importance of the task.

+### 5. Monitor - Keep track of each employees' responsibilities

 ## Keeping Approvers Aligned
 Sometimes approvers